Amenities & Accessibility

 The Museum has developed a Parents Guide to Kohl Children’s Museum of Greater Chicago, in collaboration with North Shore Pediatric Therapy, to help parents and their children choose the exhibits they want to visit.
 The guide is available for checkout at the Admissions Desk or for download below.

-Opening in late 2020, Bean Sprouts will open their hip and healthy cafe, sparking children’s appetites with yummy, good-for-you food, and delighting grown-ups with a happier mealtime.
+Coming soon, Bean Sprouts will open their hip and healthy cafe, sparking children’s appetites with yummy, good-for-you food, and delighting grown-ups with a happier mealtime.
 With their core values of health, innovation, positivity, and playfulness, they will also cater to families with special dietary choices and challenges, including vegetarian and vegan, gluten-free, dairy-free, casein-free, nut-free, egg-free, and soy-free options.
 Click here to see some of their inventive recipes you can make at home!

 Alcohol-free hand sanitizer is available throughout the Museum, near each of the Infant Areas.